Keerthikm0803/reachinbox-scheduler/README.md

 The application allows users to schedule emails for a future date and time.
 Email jobs are stored in PostgreSQL, scheduled using BullMQ and Redis, and processed asynchronously by an email worker.
 Email delivery is handled through the Resend API.

+NOTE:
+Testing Note: Please use keerthikm0803@gmail.com as the recipient.
+Resend's current testing environment only allows delivery to the account owner's email.

 ## 🚀 Live Demo

 **Hosted Application:** https://reachinbox-frontend-pv7w.onrender.com